Workflow in Password Manager Pro

-- Set up access control work flow as per the requirements of your organization
+- Set up access control workflow as per the requirements of your organization.

-Setup Disaster Recovery
+4. Seting up Disaster Recovery

-- Configure the database backup schedule to backup the entire contents of the Password Manager Pro database
+- Configure the database backup schedule to backup the entire contents of the Password Manager Pro database.

-- Export resource information in the format of your choice to have readable copies of resource information only
+- Export resource information in the format of your choice to have readable copies of resource information only.

-If you are a Password user engaged in the job of viewing the passwords allotted to you, there is no need to carry out any configuration.
+If you are a password user engaged in the job of viewing the passwords allotted to you, there is no need to carry out any configuration.
 You may directly view the passwords of resources/accounts and edit passwords if you have that permission.